mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/widget.md

 So there are three files we'll need to create: the widget's content script and its two icons.

-Let's get started by creating a directory called "annotator".
-Navigate to it and type `cfx init`.

 Inside the `data` subdirectory create another subdirectory `widget`.
 We'll keep the widget's files here.
 (Note that this isn't mandatory: you could just